Improwised/kb.repairrabbit.github.io/content/device-and-device-categories/how-to-edit-a-device.md

-Go to “master management”
+“Master management”
 ![How to edit a device?](/images/device_and_device_categories/how_can_i_edit_device/go_to_master_management.png)

-Click on “device categories”
+“Device categories”
 ![How to edit a device?](/images/device_and_device_categories/how_can_i_edit_device/select_device_categories.png)

 search the device
 ![How to edit a device?](/images/device_and_device_categories/how_can_i_edit_device/search_the_device.png)

-Select the device and click “edit”
+Select the device and “Edit”
 ![How to edit a device?](/images/device_and_device_categories/how_can_i_edit_device/select_the_device_and_click_edit.png)

 click on “click to select file" and "save”